Frequently Asked Questions: General

 Yes.
-Each of our physical therapists is licensed to practice physical therapy in the state of New Jersey, by the New Jersey State Board of Medical Examiners.
-Each therapist's individual state licensure number can be viewed in our staff section on this web site.
+Each physical therapist is licensed to practice physical therapy in the state of New Jersey, by the New Jersey State Board of Medical Examiners.
+Each therapist's individual state licensure number can be viewed in the Staff section.

 What type of treatment will I receive?